-Personalized health care will revolutionize 21st century medicine, says NJIT professorFebruary 6th, 2013 in Health
+Personalized health care will revolutionize 21st century medicine, says NJIT professorFebruary 6, 2013 in Medicine & Health / Health

 A closer look at personalized or point-of-care healthcare was the focus of a recent international conference in India organized and chaired by NJIT Distinguished Professor Atam Dhawan.
 The IEEE Engineering in Medicine and Biology Society (EMBS) International Special Topic Conference in point-of-care healthcare technologies, broadcast around the world, focused on topics ranging from 21st century medicine with new smart cross-and trans-disciplinary technologies to how wireless communications will change how physicians care for patients.

 "The last century witnessed a technology revolution in medicine and health through instrumentation, computer and information and communication technologies," said Dhawan, an electrical engineer.
 "This revolution has continued into the 21st century innovations re-defining the relationship between patient and healthcare providers."

 - New smart cross and trans disciplinary biosensor, biomarker, and information and data communication technologies will become more widely used.
 These technologies, along with health monitoring and data analysis systems, address healthcare priorities in developing and developed economies.
 Among the key priorities: hypertension and cardiovascular diseases, diabetes, infectious disease, women's health during pregnancy and elderly healthcare.